Coronavirus Relief Funds

 The City of Thornton received just over $11 million from Adam County as a result of the Coronavirus Aid, Relief, and Economic Security Act, commonly called the CARES Act.
 The Community Connections Division was charged with distributing nearly $2 million to organizations that serve Thornton residents in the areas of food, subsistence payments, housing/shelter, and mental health services.
 Funds were directed exclusively toward service to Thornton residents and were used for necessary expenditures that were incurred due to the COVID-19 public health crisis.

-For more information on applying and reporting, please click here.
+For more information on applying for ARPA grants, please click here.

 Organizations Receiving Funding